jmkel/quantity.nvim/README.md

 # quantity.nvim

-A simple line counter for Neovim that tracks how much code you write.
-Built this to help me focus on shipping code instead of overthinking it.
+A simple line counter for Neovim that tracks how much code you write in current buffer.

 ## What it does

 Tracks lines added/removed in your current session.
-That's it.
 Shows you a little summary when you want to see your progress.

 ## Installation